Monsanto's Syngenta gambit hinges on sale of seed businesses: sources

 “What Monsanto needs is a stronger antitrust case,” said another source, who is close to a rival chemicals group monitoring the situation and asked not to be named.

-The U.S. group has so far been unable to get a firm commitment from prospective buyers which include German pharmaceutical and chemical company Bayer, another banker familiar with the industry said.
+The U.S. group has so far been unable to get a firm commitment from prospective buyers which include German pharmaceutical and chemical company Bayer (BAYGn.DE), another banker familiar with the industry said.

 The bankers said some suitors will likely demand chunks of Monsanto’s seeds business as part of any deal.

-Zuercher Kantonalbank analyst Martin Schreiber said Dow Chemical could be another possible bidder for Syngenta’s assets.
+Zuercher Kantonalbank analyst Martin Schreiber said Dow Chemical DOW.N could be another possible bidder for Syngenta’s assets.

 Liberum analyst Sophie Jourdier said antitrust issues would not be insurmountable but highlighted the risk that U.S. farmers might lobby authorities to consider the combined group’s dominance of the broader agricultural inputs market and not look at seeds and chemicals separately, which would put the entire deal at a risk.